-If withdrawal is:
+If withdrawal is: Tuition refund will be:

-by the second Tuesday of classes
+by the second Tuesday of classes 100%

-by the third Tuesday of classes
+by the third Tuesday of classes 75%

-by the fifth Tuesday of classes

-by the fifth Tuesday of classes
+by the fifth Tuesday of classes 50%

 A tuition refund may affect awarded financial aid.

-Students dropping all classes during this period will be charged a processing fee of \$50 or 5% of tuition, whichever is less.
+\Students dropping all classes during this period will be charged a processing fee of \$50 or 5% of tuition, whichever is less.